Polsat News

-Polsat News is a Polish news channel, launched on 7 June 2008 at 7:00 am (UTC+1).
-Being a part of the Polsat Network, Polsat News is owned by Polsat Group.
-It is available over Polsat Box, Platforma Canal+ and UPC Poland digital platforms in Poland.
+Polsat News is a Polish news channel, launched on 7 June 2008 at 7 am (UTC+1).
+Being a part of the Polsat Network, Polsat News is owned by the Polsat Group.
+It is available over Polsat Box, Platforma Canal+, and UPC Poland digital platforms in Poland.
 It is broadcast on Hot Bird 6, 11158V, 27500 3/4.

 History

-Polsat News started broadcasting on 7 June 2008 thirty seconds before the 7 am hour (UTC+1).
-Polsat News is the first Polish news channel to broadcast in 16:9 format.
-From 7 June to 14 July the channel was broadcast in test emission.
+Polsat News started broadcasting on 7 June 2008, thirty seconds before the 7 am hour (UTC+1).
+Polsat News is the first Polish news channel to broadcast in a 16:9 format.
+From 7 June to 14 July, the channel was broadcast in a test emission.
 Up to September, the channel was broadcast as FTA.

-The live programme is broadcast from 6 am to 24:00 (UTC+1).
+The live program is broadcast from 6 a.m. to 24:00 (UTC+1).
 The news programmes are broadcast every half an hour.
 The channel hires about 400 people.

-On 1 August 2008 Polsat News started broadcasting adverts.
+On 1 August 2008, Polsat News started broadcasting adverts.

-Programmes are split into three parts: morning - Nowy Dzień (New Day), afternoon - To jest dzień (It's the day) and evening - To był dzień (That Was a Day).
+Programmes are split into three parts: morning – Nowy Dzień (New Day), afternoon – To jest dzień (It's the Day), and evening – To był dzień (That Was a Day).

-On 6 June 2008 Polsat News opened a TV studio, in which its programs are recorded and where Wydarzenia (main Polsat news program) are recorded.
+On 6 June 2008, Polsat News opened a TV studio in which its programmes are recorded and where Wydarzenia (the main Polsat news programme) is recorded.
 Its cost was €6,000,000.

-An HD version for this channel was launched on 3 February 2014 for a crystal clear vision of the network.
+An HD version for this channel was launched on 3 February 2014 for a crystal-clear vision of the network.

-Polsat News, including with other neighbouring Polsat channels, started teasing their rebranding on 31 July 2021.
+Polsat News, along with other neighbouring Polsat channels, started teasing their rebranding on July 31, 2021.
 The logo change took effect on 30 August 2021.